Skip to Content

 Spelt Sourdough Bread

-Whole wheat spelt makes delicious and wholesome sourdough bread.
-This rustic sourdough bread is easy to make with basic instructions that are easy for beginner sourdough bakers.
+Whole wheat spelt makes delicious, rustic sourdough bread.
+This recipe is easy to make with basic instructions that are easy for beginner sourdough bakers.

 4.70 from 106 votes